dreamcatcher-tech/network/Inbox/2024-06-25 0553 switching HALs easily.md

 ? is there any point in a branch being owned individually ?

 Maybe each actor should be its own repo, not a branch ?

+If we had the default being something broadly acceptable, then Smax can toggle what his default new session bot is, so he can experiment around.
+Provide a catalog of known good bots that make good entry point bots.
+These can include things like different orchestrations.

+If you mess this up, you can call on backchat, who is always listening.

+So backchat is stable all the time.

+Maybe liferaft is always listening on any untested bot and when you sound like you want to exit, it will jump in ?